Gates of Heaven: Production

+Release

 Gates of Heaven had its premiere at the 1978 New York Film Festival, and would play at various other festivals around the world before being picked up for a limited theatrical run by New Yorker Films in 1981.

 Synopsis

 The film, like Morris's other works, is unnarrated and the stories are told purely through interviews.
 It is divided into two main sections.
 The first concerns Floyd "Mac" McClure and his lifelong quest to allow pets to have a graceful burial.
 McClure's business associates and his competitor, a manager of a rendering plant, are interviewed.
 Morris reveals that McClure's business has failed.
 Dividing the two sections is an interview with Florence Rasmussen, an elderly woman whose home overlooked the cemetery.
 After this, Morris follows the 450 dead pets to the Bubbling Well Pet Memorial Park.
 This operation is run by John "Cal" Harberts and his two sons, Dan and Phil.
 This business is far more successful, and continues to operate today, run by Cal's son Dan Harberts.
 Throughout the film, the speakers touch on philosophical themes, as when McClure says "Death is for the living and not for the dead so much" or a grieving pet owner says "There's your dog, your dog's dead.
 But where's the thing that made it move?
 It had to be something, didn't it?"